intel/llm-on-ray/tools/redpajama_data_processing/README.md

 ## Common_Crawl
 Please note that the current `togethercomputer/RedPajama-Data-1T` data loading script is not compatible with HuggingFace streaming mode implementation for common_crawl datset.
 For common_crawl, you have to first download the dataset to local disk and  preprocess the data in local mode.

-## Disk Space
-For the full dataset mode, we need to have both

 # Troubleshooting
 ## Connection Error